COMP6900/COMP6900.github.io/pages/dumbstuff/graphics.md

 For windows, just LOL.<br/>
 For linux, well look gnome and kde aren't too bad.<br/>

 They work.
 But they could be better.
-KDE esp, so much promise i see.
-But damn the extra titlebar is like 90% of my complaints.
-Also the fact that linux graphics drivers are like low tier trash, even amd crashes frequently for me.
-IDK bro.
+KDE especially.
+But damn, the extra titlebar is like 90% of my complaints.
+Also the fact that linux graphics drivers are like 12m lines of code and crash every 2 hours.
+IDK, I wasnt really be bothered to read all the code but its not great.
 I think they need some kind of wake up call.

 ## BIOS and Low level graphics

-What??
-They look like utter trash.
-Bootloader should be loading the graphics drivers off the bat to make it look as less shoddy as possible.
-TY.
+BIOSes look like you are trying to live record a crt monitor and stream it to your BIOS feed.
+The Bootloader should be loading the graphics drivers off the bat to make it look as good as possible as soon as possible.

 ## Software Suite